themesberg/flowbite-angular/apps/docs/docs/customize/theming/index.md

 You can use the theme directive from tailwind to define any style related classes, such as the color palette, fonts, breakpoints, and more.

+Here is the `primary` color theme used for this documentation :

 ```css
 @theme {
   /* Primary */